Viewing Knowledge Transfer in Multilingual Machine Translation Through a Representational Lens: Optimising for Representational Invariance

 \subsection{Results}

 We include results for our method on both in-domain (TED) and out-of-domain test sets (FLORES-101), for both many-to-many as well as many-to-one models.
 Table~\ref{tab:flores_bleu_sim} shows BLEU scores and a comparison to the baselines.
-Adding our similarity loss yields improvements for low- and mid-resource languages, in both many-to-many and many-to-one models.
-Many-to-many models have the best performance on all aggregated test score buckets.
+Adding multi-parallel batches and our similarity loss yields improvements for low- and mid-resource languages, in both many-to-many and many-to-one models.
+Including multi-parallel batches without applying a similarity loss leads to scores that are not statistically significantly different from the baseline.
+Furthermore, many-to-many models have the best performance on all aggregated test score buckets.
 Lowest resource languages benefit most from this approach, with an average BLEU increase of $+1.8$ and $+1.3$ (many-to-many).
 This makes sense, since $\mathcal{L}_\textrm{xsim}$ encourages the representations of these languages to be more similar to other languages, most of which have better performance.
 Mid-resource languages also benefit from adding $\mathcal{L}_{\textrm{xsim}}$: $+1.0$ and $+0.5$ average increase for FLORES-101 and TED.
 Higher resource languages suffer from adding the auxiliary loss ($-0.5$ for FLORES-101, $-0.8$ for TED).
 These results demonstrate that lower- and mid-resource languages improve when explicitly optimizing for language invariance using multi-parallel data.
 Higher-resource languages pay a small price in performance.
 This trend holds for in- and out-of-domain test sets, and different types of multilingual models.